cole-easton/take-home-assessment/documentation.md

 ```ts
 finalBalance += amount;
 ```
-Which leads to fewer bits of the significant being truncated.
+which leads to fewer bits of the significant being truncated.

 #### Fix Implemented
 The above loop was replaced with